 Clayton County Georgia Car Accident and Wrongful Death Attorneys

-In 2015, the Simon Law Firm opened a Jonesboro office, just down the street from Southern Regional Hospital to better serve our Jonesboro and Riverdale customers.
+In 2015, Christopher Simon Attorney at Law opened a Jonesboro office, just down the street from Southern Regional Hospital to better serve our Jonesboro and Riverdale customers.
 We have tried cases in Clayton County State Court many times over the years and it just made sense to give our South Side customers easy access.

 217 Arrowhead Blvd Suite A2 Unit 91